I guess it was the sermon on the Trinity

 A gentle breeze, at first.

-But as the sermons pace increased toward it’s finish line,
+But as the sermons raced toward it’s finish line,

 the gusts intensified.